Mustard family (Brassicaceae)

 Cultivation: The preference is full or partial sun and moist to dry conditions.
 The soil can contain loam, gravel, or clay, and range from sterile to highly fertile.
 The lower leaves may turn yellow and wither away during a drought, but this is normal.
 This weedy plant reseeds itself readily and can spread to undesirable locations.

-Range & Habitat: Common Peppergrass is very common and occurs in every county of Illinois (see Distribution Map).
-It can be found occasionally in disturbed areas of mesic to dry black soil prairies, clay prairies, gravel prairies, and hill prairies.
-However, it is more common in developed areas, including fields, pastures, vacant lots, roadsides and railroads, lawns and gardens, gravelly junkyards, and other waste areas.
+Range & Habitat: The native Common Peppergrass is very common and it occurs in every county of Illinois (see Distribution Map).
+This plant can be found occasionally in disturbed areas of prairies.
+However, it is more common in developed areas, including fields, pastures, vacant lots, roadsides and railroads, lawns and gardens, gravelly junkyards, and waste areas.

 Faunal Associations: The tiny flowers appear to be visited primarily by Syrphid flies for nectar.
-Other occasional flower visitors include Little Carpenter bees, Halictine bees, Masked bees (Hylaeus spp.), Eumenine wasps, Tachinid flies, Anthomyiid flies, and others.
+Other occasional flower visitors include little carpenter bees (Ceratina spp.), Halictid bees, masked bees (Hylaeus spp.), Eumenine wasps, Tachinid flies, Anthomyiid flies, and others.
 However, Common Peppergrass is probably capable of self-pollination without the assistance of these insects.
 The caterpillars of a few species of butterflies and moths feed on the foliage and other parts of this plant, including Pieris rapae (Cabbage White), Pontia protodice (Checkered White), Eustixia pepula (Snout Moth), and Evergestis pallidota (Purple-Backed Cabbage Worm Moth).
 The peppery leaves are probably not favored by mammalian herbivores, although rabbits and groundhogs may consume small plants during the spring when little else is available.